-SUBJECT: AUGUST 5, 2013 URBANA COUNCIL MEETING - DRAFT SECOND AMENDED AND RESTATED INTERGOVERNMENTAL AGREEMENT PROVIDING FOR THE CREATION OF THE URBANA-CHAMPAIGN BIG BROADBAND CONSORTIUM SS 2013-037.
+SUBJECT: REVIEW OF SECOND AMENDED AND RESTATED INTERGOVERNMENTAL AGREEMENT PROVIDING FOR THE CREATION OF THE URBANA-CHAMPAIGN BIG BROADBAND CONSORTIUM SS 2013-037

 A. Introduction.

-The purpose of this memorandum is to transmit the attached draft of the Second Amended and Restated Intergovernmental Agreement providing for the creation of the Urbana-Champaign Big Broadband Consortium (UC2B) ("2nd Amended IGA"), the draft bylaws for the not-for-profit corporation (which are an exhibit to the 2nd Amended IGA) which will take over the next phase of UC2B including its operations and a budget.
-The amendments to the intergovernmental agreement contained in the 2nd Amended IGA are necessary to authorize the creation of a not-for-profit entity ("NFP") to replace the intergovernmental Consortium.
+The purpose of this Report is to transmit the attached draft of the Second Amended and Restated Intergovernmental Agreement providing for the creation of the Urbana-Champaign Big Broadband Consortium (UC2B).
+The amendments are necessary to allow for the creation of a not-for-profit entity to replace the intergovernmental Consortium.